 Machine learning is typically a later-stage development, where machines take in data on their own and then analyze it, Roell explained.
 The biggest difference is that “machine learning identifies data signals relevant for the future,” he added.

-Automation, on the other hand, is frequently mixed up with AI.
-Just like with AI, automation is designed to streamline tasks and speed workflows.
-But automation is solely fixed on repetitive, instructive tasks.
-Automation performs a job, and then thinks no further.
+Automation is frequently confused with AI.
+Like automation, AI is designed to streamline tasks and speed workflows.
+But the difference is that automation is fixed solely on repetitive, instructive tasks, and after it performs a job, it thinks no further.

 “There’s a lot of fear around AI, that it will eliminate jobs,” Roell said.
 “That’s not what it’s supposed to do; it’s making the way we work easier.
 But what it will do is lead to entirely new categories of jobs being created.”